aishafarooque/infinite-addition-multiplication/README.txt

 	Then, before sending the numbers to the addition function, we check for missing numbers, empty lines, and numbers that are equal to or more than 40 digits.

-	After passing these checks, the numbers are sent to the addition function where they are added without using the built-in sum function.
+	After passing these checks, the numbers are sent to the addition and multiplication function, respectively, where they are added without using the built-in sum function.
 I have made my own addition algorithm.

 --------